msgr0/PlasEval/README.md

 # PlasEval
 ## Comparison script
 ### Input
 1. Two TSV files with predicted / reference plasmids as sets of contigs.
-The file should contain one chain per line.<br/>
-Format:<br/>
-Plasmid_ID	Contig_ID 	Contig_Length<br/>
+The file should have a header row with the column names, specifically the plasmid name, contig id and contig length, as shown in the example below.
+The file should contain one contig per line with contig information provided under the respective columns.
+The file can contain other information as long as the three columns mentioned above are provided.<br/>
+plasmid	contig 	contig_len<br/>
+P1	C1 	2000<br/>
+P1	C2 	3000<br/>
+P2	C1 	2000<br/>
+P2	C3	4000<br/>
+P2	C1	2000<br/>
+...<br/>

 2. Path to output file and log file.

 #### Usage